Surajkumar4-source/Static-Gym-Website/README.md

 # Muscle Up Gym Website

-Muscle Up Gym is a responsive and dynamic website for a fitness club called "Muscle Up Gym."
+Muscle Up Gym is a responsive website for a fitness club called "Muscle Up Gym."
 This website provides information about the gym, its classes, blog, and contact details.

 ## Table of Contents